-When it is time to sell your business, you will want to engage the services of a trained, experienced professional to market your business to qualified buyers, and to oversee the transaction to ensure that it goes smoothly.
+When it is time to sell your business, you will want to engage the services of a trained, experienced business broker to market your business to qualified buyers, and to oversee the transaction to ensure that it goes smoothly.
 One of the most important considerations when choosing a business broker is whether they can sell your business at the highest possible price, in the shortest amount of time.

 Since all business brokers are not created equal, be sure to only consider professional and experienced business brokers.
 That will ensure you avoid these 5 ways many small business brokers in PA and NJ fail clients: